Darxo/Hardened/README.md

 - Turn **Decisive** effect icon grey, while a character has 0 stacks
 - Improve brightness and contrast of **Hold Steady**,  **Line Breaker**, **Net Pull** and **Onslaught** icons
 - Use unique icon for **Sergeant** perk
+- Force the first combat log after starting, resuming or ending a turn, to come with a newline
 - Change delay of **Aimed Shot** animation to 800ms (down from 1000ms)
 - Play the **Ignite Firelance** animation in the actual direction you aim at
 - Idle sounds of enemies during combat now play up to 50% less freqently